This country-specific Q&A provides an overview of Private Client laws and regulations applicable in Hong Kong.

 In what circumstances should an individual make a Will, what are the consequences of dying without having made a Will, and what are the formal requirements for making a Will?

-i. immovable assets in Hong Kong.
+immovable assets in Hong Kong.

 How is the estate of a deceased individual administered and who is responsible for collecting in assets, paying debts, and distributing to beneficiaries?

 Generally, if the deceased domiciled in Hong Kong and died:

 Do the laws of your jurisdiction allow individuals to create trusts, private foundations, family companies, family partnerships or similar structures to hold, administer and regulate succession to private family wealth and, if so, which structures are most commonly or advantageously used?

-a.
 The most commonly used structures for succession planning in Hong Kong are trusts and companies.

-b.
 Partnerships are rarely used for succession planning in Hong Kong.

-c.
 There is no private foundation under Hong Kong law.

-How is any such structure constituted, what are the main rules that govern it, is there any requirement for registration with or disclosure to any authority or regulator, and what information about the structure is available to the public?
+How is any such structure constituted, what are the main rules that govern it, and what requirements are there for registration with or disclosure to any authority or regulator?

-• shareholder(s), director(s) and company secretary are accessible by the public; and
+the shareholder(s), director(s) and company secretary are accessible by the public; and

 the signiﬁcant controllers (ie those who hold more than 25% of the issued shares in the company), which are documented in a register are accessible by certain authorities or regulators, but not by the public.

 How are such structures and their settlors, founders, trustees, directors and beneficiaries treated for tax purposes?

-b.
-Trustee, on the other hand, is taxable on its trustee fees for acting as a trustee, so as the directors on its directors’ remuneration (if any) for providing directorship services to the underlying companies.
+The trustee, on the other hand, is taxable on its trustee fees for acting as a trustee, so as the directors on its directors’ remuneration (if any) for providing directorship services to the underlying companies.